Metalloriff/nas-dashboard/README.md

 First start by either cloning the entire repo, or just downloading the `Dockerfile` and `docker-compose.yml` files.
 They're all that's necessary for setup.

 Then run `docker compose up --build`

+Then, you can copy the files inside of src/config to the config directory in your docker project, and start editing your own configs.

+Optionally, you can create your own JSX modules inside the modules folder.
+Feel free to look in src/Components/Modules for examples.
+You can also create your own backend APIs, though there is currently no way to install your own NPM packages.
+If you know of an elegant solution, please create an issue or PR.